munkireport/munkireport-php/app/modules/filevault_escrow/README.md

  * Sets a filevault_escrow key to the MunkiReport.plist preference and removes the key after the escrow data is uploaded

+ * Uploads the escrow data by running /usr/local/munki/postflight

 2. Reboot the Mac to start the encryption
     * FileVault status and the account name(s) of the enabled users will not be collected until the next munki run after the reboot